mia-platform/jpl/CONTRIBUTING.md

 Every PR, issue, code and documentation must be inclusive to all and must adhere to the following guidance:

 - Every documentation should follow an inclusive style.
-A nicde writeup has been done by google in its [Google Developer Documentation Style Guide].
+A nice writeup has been done by google in its [Google Developer Documentation Style Guide].
 - Every contribution will be covered by our [Code of Conduct](./CODE_OF_CONDUCT.md) so read it carefully.
 - We will follow and will amend this list with the best practice and guidance that will emerge in the industry in the